Role and Duties of the Company Secretary

 Custody and use of the company seal

 Every company is required to have a seal, with its name engraved in legible characters.
 The secretary is frequently given responsibility for the safekeeping of the company's seal.
-Many companies adopt the provisions of model Article 115 of Table A of the Companies Act 1963 which provides that: "every instrument to which the seal shall be affixed shall be signed by a director and shall be countersigned by the secretary or by a second director or by some other person appointed by the directors for that purpose."
+Every instrument to which the seal shall be affixed shall be signed by a director and shall be countersigned by the secretary or by a second director or by some other person appointed by the directors for that purpose.

 Business letters of the company